 Credit union members can calculate the amount of insured funds at a federally insured credit union using NCUA’s Share Insurance Estimator (opens new window).
 The Estimator can be used for personal, business, or government accounts.
 Personal accounts include individual ownership, joint ownership, payable-on-death (accounts with named beneficiaries), living trusts, and IRAs.
 The Estimator also includes an extensive Glossary of Terms (opens new window) and Frequently Asked Questions (opens new window).

 For questions about the NCUA’s share insurance coverage, call 1.800.755.1030, option 1, Monday through Friday, 8 a.m. to 5 p.m.
 Eastern, or send an email to DCAmail@ncua.gov.

-The NCUA is also reminding individuals to remain vigilant against scams (opens new window) related to the coronavirus.
+The NCUA is also reminding individuals to remain vigilant against scams (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) related to the coronavirus.
 Cyber actors may send emails with malicious attachments or links to fraudulent websites to trick victims into revealing sensitive information or donating to fraudulent charities or causes.
 Exercise caution in handling any email with a COVID-19-related subject line, attachment, or hyperlink, and be wary of social media pleas, texts, or calls related to COVID-19.
 Visit NCUA’s Fraud Prevention Center (opens new window) for more information about frauds and scams, including how to report a scam.